 Eating together is an important part of life at Peterhouse and the Kitchens pride themselves on the quality and variety of the food.
-Most students eat in the College’s Hall at least once a day: the more you use the Hall, the better value your meals are, thanks to the Kitchen subsidy paid by all students.
+The Fellowship considers dining together an important part of the rich experience of College membership and a valuable way of creating a close knit community and has structured the catering charges accordingly.
+Most students eat in the College’s Hall at least once a day: the more you use the Hall, the better value your meals will be.

 Cafeteria-style breakfast, lunch and dinner are available every weekday.
 Brunch is available on Saturday mornings (10.30-13.30), and Sundays offer a traditional roast dinner.
 The Servery typically offers a choice of individually priced hot meals and vegetables, a salad bar, desserts, fruit, sandwiches, snacks and hot and cold drinks.
 A vegetarian option is always available and wherever possible the Kitchens will try to meet special dietary requirements.
 We happily cater for vegetarian, gluten/dairy-free, halal, vegan and other dietary requirements.
 In addition, Peterhouse is 5 minutes walk from the city centre, where a range of halal restaurants can be found.